-Here are our top five recommendations for 2014.
-Keep reading below the table for our in depth guide on choosing the right pillow.
+Here are our top five recommendations for 2015.
+Keep reading below the table for full reviews and our in depth guide on choosing the right pillow.

 Did you know that between the three most common sleeping positions, sleeping on your side is the most common?
 That should mean that a majority pillows are designed for side sleepers in mind, and that side sleepers would have the most universal choice when shipping for new bedding right?
 Well, to answer your question: yes and no. People who sleep on their side do benefit from a plethora of options that are a good compromise between the thin, almost non-existent, stomach sleeper pillows, and their firmer cousins designed for back sleepers.